 ROWID type for a column in a table.

-Conventional path load (the default) uses the SQL
+With conventional path load (the default), SQL*Loader uses the SQL

 When SQL*Loader performs a conventional path load, it competes equally with all other processes for buffer resources.
-This can slow the load significantly.
+Using this method can slow the load significantly.
 Extra overhead is added as SQL statements are generated, passed to Oracle Database, and executed.